HussienMisbah/CTF/PicoCtf/Trivial Flag Transfer Protocol.md

 `$steghide extract -sf picture3.bmp `

+as the plan.txt says 'HID IT WITH- "DUEDILIGENCE"' so it works as a pass phrase !

 if it isn't installed at your machine then install it first

 `sudo apt install steghide`